RECIPE: Lamb biryani with apricots & cashews

 100g (1 cup) slivered dried apricots

-1. Heat ¼ of the oil in a pot over medium heat.
-Add onions and cook, stirring occasionally, until golden brown.
+- Heat ¼ of the oil in a pot over medium heat.
+Add the onions and cook, stirring occasionally, until golden brown.
 Set aside.

-3. Add lamb, season with salt, and cook until lightly browned.
+- Add the lamb, season with salt, and cook until lightly browned.
 Cover and cook over medium heat until lamb is tender, about 1 hour.

-4. Add fried onions, yoghurt, and 30ml (2 tbsp) coriander.
+- Add the fried onions, yoghurt, and 30ml (2 tbsp) coriander.
 Cook uncovered for 15 minutes more and set aside.

-5. Put saffron in a bowl with ½ cup hot water.
+- Put the saffron in a bowl with ½ cup hot water.

-6. Bring 4 cups of water to a boil in a pot.
-Add remaining peppercorns, cardamom, and cinnamon, along with the rice, cumin, bay leaves, cashews and apricots, and season with salt.
+- Bring 4 cups of water to a boil in a pot.
+Add the remaining peppercorns, cardamom, and cinnamon, along with the rice, cumin, bay leaves, cashews and apricots, and season with salt.
 Cook rice until slightly al dente.
-Drain excess water and mix saffron water into the rice.

-7. Transfer half the curry to a new, larger pot.
-Top lamb with half the rice.
-Top with remaining lamb curry and remaining rice.
-Steam, covered, until rice is tender.
-Garnish with remaining coriander.
+- Transfer half the curry to a new, larger pot.
+Top the lamb with half the rice.
+Top with the remaining lamb curry and remaining rice.
+Steam, covered, until the rice is tender.